23Vanessa/GetAir-/README.md

 ```

 with that you can check if the built wasm file only exports things you need and
-doesn't need to import an
+doesn't need to import anything, as usual with wasm